PagerDuty/developer-docs/docs/app-integration-development/10-OAuth-2-PKCE.md

 ```
 {REDIRECT_URI}?code={AUTHORIZATION_CODE}&subdomain={ACCOUNT_SUBDOMAIN}
 ```
-The authorization code is valid for 10 minutes.
+The authorization code is valid for 30 seconds.

 ## Exchanging Auth Code For Access Token : Leg 3 of 3